 This section is intended to provide an inventory of the changes to market rule provisions required to support the Offers, Bids and Data Inputs detailed design, and is intended to guide the development of market rule amendments.
-This inventory is based on version 1.0 of the detailed design, and any revisions required to this section as a result of design changes to version 1.0 will be incorporated in the market rule amendment process.
-As a result, the inventory will not be updated after its publication in version 1.0 of this detailed design.

 This inventory is not meant to be an exhaustive list of required rule changes, but is a "snapshot" in time based on the current state of design development of this specific design document.
 Resulting market rule amendments will incorporate the integration of the individual design documents.